 The Campus Security Office maintains an excellent working relationship with the local police and the appropriate authority is contacted to provide investigative services when alleged criminal offenses occur on campus.
-There is no formal memorandum of understanding (MOU) in place with any of these agencies.
+There is a formal memorandum of understanding (MOU) in place with the Salem Police Department.
 The campus community is encouraged at all times to make an accurate and prompt reporting of all crimes that occur on campus to the appropriate law enforcement agencies and to the campus security office.
+Notify campus security for the following incidents on campus: automobile accidents, escort to vehicle or to campus buildings; illness or injuries; suspicious person or activities; or anytime you feel you need assistance.
+Please note: Campus security will not open locked car doors, jump start vehicles, change tires or move vehicles.
+They can assist by providing contact information for local towing and service companies.